Troy Van Leeuwen: Career

-Music career

-In the late 1980s, Van Leeuwen played in Jester, a successful southern California band fronted by vocalist Eric Book.
-Jester released an EP, which is the earliest and most rare recording of a 16-year-old Van Leeuwen.
-He then played in another local band called Little Boots, with which he recorded a number of demos and played a dozen shows before the band's breakup.
-His next band was 60 Cycle, which released their debut "Pretender" in 1995, and their self-titled album the following year.
-It was during his time in 60 Cycle that Van Leeuwen met Kellii Scott, and the two started working on a project (later to be known as Enemy).
+Van Leeuwen began playing in the late 1980s with Jester, a southern California band fronted by vocalist Eric Book.
+Jester released an EP, which contains the earliest recording of a 16-year-old Van Leeuwen.
+He then played in another local band called Little Boots, with which he recorded a number of demos and played a dozen shows before the band broke up.
+His next band was 60 Cycle, which released their debut "Pretender" in 1995 and their self-titled album the following year.
+During his time in 60 Cycle, Van Leeuwen met Kellii Scott, and the two began working on a project together (later known as Enemy).
 Van Leeuwen went on to tour with Failure in support of their third album, Fantastic Planet.
 The band released three records in the early to late 90s and didn't enjoy much commercial success, but they were praised by critics as a talented and almost revolutionary group (they later re-formed in 2014 without Troy).
 It was during a tour with Failure when Van Leeuwen met former Kyuss guitarist Josh Homme, who was then playing rhythm guitar with The Screaming Trees.
-After the late-90s hiatus of Failure, Van Leeuwen became a session musician and recording engineer, working with groups such as Orgy, Crazy Town, Coal Chamber and KoRn.
+After the late-90s hiatus of Failure, Van Leeuwen became a session musician and recording engineer, working with groups such as Orgy, Crazy Town, Coal Chamber and Korn.